Poot Lorlek

-Career
+Biography and career

-Lorlek born in Palian District, Trang Province in southern Thailand.
-He first practiced Muay Thai at the age of 15 from a Muay Thai gym in his native province.
-He became very famous in the 1970s, especially in the mid-1970s, having fought with many top-line Muay Thai kickboxers, such as Saensak Muangsurin, Kongdej Lukbangplasroi, Vicharnnoi Porntawee, Pudpadnoi Worawut, Sagat Petchyindee, Satanfah Sor.Prateep, Sirimongkol Luksiripat, etc.
+Taweesak Pipatkul was born on January 1, 1952 in Palian, Trang, Thailand.
+He first practiced Muay Thai at the age of 15 in a Muay Thai gym of his native province.
+He became very famous in the 1970s, having fought with many top-line Muay Thai boxers such as Wichannoi Porntawee, Pudpadnoi Worawut, Posai Sittiboonlert, Saensak Muangsurin, Jitti Muangkhonkaen, Neth Saknarong, Bundit Singprakarn, Wichit Lukbangplasoi, Sirimongkol Luksiripat, and Satanfah Sor.Prateep.

 In a span of about 10 years, he had about 80 fights, without ever being knocked down or knocked out.
-He was knocked down by Sirimongkol Luksiripat once in 1973, but the referee didn't count.
-He won the fight on points.
+He was sent down by Sirimongkol Luksiripat once in 1973, but the referee didn't count and Poot won the fight on points.

-For professional boxing, he was Thailand's lightweight champion in 1975 and was ranked in junior welterweight of the World Boxing Association (WBA).
+In professional boxing he was Thailand lightweight champion in 1975 and was top 10 ranked in the junior welterweight division by the WBA.

 Retirement and death

 After retirement, he returned to open a Muay Thai gym in Trang Province under the name "Muay Thai Gym Poot Lorlek" in 2011.
 Poot Lorlek died on June 1, 2020, at around 09.00 p.m. of heart failure, after heart surgery at Songklanagarind Hospital, Hat Yai.
 He was 68 years old.